omarfawzi/Restful-API-Starter/README.md

 - `make rebuild` to rebuild and start services.
 - `make swagger-ui` to see the open api specs over http://localhost:8081.

+Have a look over https://github.com/omarfawzi/Restful-API-Template/blob/main/Makefile for more options.

 Feel free to contribute.